-I’m Lauren Fraser, the former national wedding magazine writer who landed the Google #1 spot for an article covering 110 wedding entertainment ideas.
+I’m Lauren Fraser, your lead wedding copywriter and the former national wedding magazine journalist who landed Google #1 for an article covering 110 wedding entertainment ideas.

 But I don’t only specialise in wedding copywriting that shoots to the first page of Google.